 OKR: Objectives and Key results is a critical thinking framework and a goal setting system designed to help organizations create value through focus, alignment, autonomy, accountability, empowerment and transparent communication.

 To reinforce these characteristics, I would like to mention Henrik Kniberg’s work.
 He emphasizes the need to work on autonomy and alignment as two fundamental dimensions in order to achieve a more productive work environment.
 For a more in-depth understanding of how alignment links with autonomy check out this video.

 Returning to the topic at hand, the OKR framework plays a crucial role in achieving an organization’s purpose and vision.
-They provide the link between a company’s objectives and day-to-day activities.
-Moreover, before starting with OKRs it is essential for you/ your team or company to define your WHY.
-It is a sense of purpose to inspire people, in order to act.
+They provide the link between a company’s objectives and its day-to-day activities.
+Moreover, before starting with OKRs it is essential for you/your team or company to define WHY.
+The importance of the why is to create a sense of purpose that inspires people in order to act.

-What is OKR and how does it work?
+What are OKRs and how do they work?

 Objectives and Key performance results (OKR)s are about: setting out what you want to achieve (objectives) and how you get to the objectives (key results).